exitlive/html-config-injector/README.md

 3. `config_key`: The key under which the aforementioned configs are located.

-4. `placeholder_regex`: Regex used to find configuration placeholders to replace in the transformation.
+4. `placeholder`: Regex used to find configuration placeholders to replace in the transformation.

+4. `regex`: Whether to use regex or not (default: true).

 #### Example `pubspec.yaml`
 ```